sammygb26/Obsidian/Learning/CS/Network/Network Security.md

 Each TCP header includes a 16 bit checksum of the data and part of the header , including the source and destination. **Ack** packages or their lack are used to track packer loss, network congestion and flow control.

 ### Syn Flooding
 Here attackers use their own IP to flood a server.
 Some malicious computer sends many **Syn** packages to a victim computer without acknowledging and **Acks**, so the target continues to try get an acknowledgement.
-This computer then runs out of pace to handle the packages.
+This computer then runs out of space to handle the packages.

 A problem with this is the **attacker** must use their own IP which could be traced.
 The attack also must yield a higher bandwidth then the attacking computer.
 Hence this is **effective against a small target**, like a home server but isn't effective against a large target like a company.